Mahdi-Roozbahani/CS46417641-spring2024/content/docs/grading/project-breakdown.md

 Your project will be graded based on the following criteria:

 **Was the motivation clear?**

 - What is the problem?
 - Why is it important and why we should care?

 **Were the dataset and approach used effectively?**

 - How did you get your dataset?
 - What are its characteristics (e.g. number of features, # of records, temporal or not, etc.)
 - Why do you think your approach can effectively solve your problem?
 - What is new in your approach?
 - Effective visualizations?
 (Are they relevant?
 Do they help you better understand the project’s approaches and ideas?)

 **Were the experiments, results, and conclusion satisfactory?**

 - How did you evaluate your approach?
 - What are the results?
 - Why do you think your results are satifactory?
 If not, what are the limitations?
 What is work that could be done to improve results?
 - How do you compare your method to other methods?
 - Effective visualizations?
 (Are they relevant?
 Do they help you better understand the project’s approaches and ideas?)

 **How was the presentation in general?**

 - Finished on time?
 - Effective visualizations?
 (Are they relevant?
 Do they help you better understand the project’s approaches and ideas?)
 - Use of text (Succinct or verbose?)

 ### Requirements

-- **Undergrad students** can ONLY team up with Undergrad Students (either section A or B), and Grad students can ONLY team up with **Grad students**.
+- **Undergrad students** can ONLY team up with Undergrad Students and Grad students can ONLY team up with **Grad students**.
 If you are in a **Grad students** team, you are required to have both unsupervised and supervised learning in your project.
 I highly recommend **Undergrad students** to use both unsupervised and supervised learning in your project.
 However, if you were to pick one, please go with supervised learning.
-You can not team up with other sections of this class such as CS-4641-B.
 - In order for you to obtain hands-on experience applying the topics covered in this course, you are expected to complete a term project utilizing real-world data.
 The project will encompass both unsupervised and supervised learning.
 - Each project needs to be completed in a team of five people (you will be forming your team on your own.
 In case you cannot find a team, we will randomly assign you a team).
 Team members need to clearly claim their contributions in the project report.
 Once your teams have been formed and you have selected a topic, you will be assigned a mentor, who will provide you with general guidance on your project.
 It is important to note that your team will lead the project effort: obtaining the data, researching data-driven approaches to accomplish your project goal and coordinate your own activities.
 The role of the mentor is solely to advise you, should you find yourself stuck and unable to make progress.
 We also accept a team of four, if you really cannot find the fifth team member.
 - You will create a **GitHub page page** for your project, which you will use to publish your main deliverables.
 There will be three deliverables published to your GitHub: a proposal, a midterm checkpoint, and a final report.